German bombing of Britain, 1914–1918: Night bombing

 The improved British air defences forced Kagohl 3 to turn to night bombing, at first intended to be temporary until re-equipped with improved aircraft but the Gotha G V turned out to be a disappointment, no better than the G IV.
 The G V and later Gotha models, even the G VII, built to reach an altitude of 6000–7000 m, were never delivered in sufficient numbers to make a return to day bombing feasible.
 Night raids provided a measure of protection from interceptors and anti-aircraft fire but they greatly complicated navigation and landing.
 Many damaged aircraft limped back to their airfields only to be lost in landing accidents.

 The first night attack was an experimental raid by five Gothas on 3/4 September against Chatham.
 The weather was fine with patchy cloud and the wind was less than 10 mph at 2000 ft and 20 mph at 10000 ft.
 At 10:35 p.m. made landfall at Westgate in Kent heading south-east.
 As the aircraft flew over the Isle of Thanet they dropped two 12 kg bombs which fell on a farm.
 Five more bombs fell in fields and gardens at St Peter's, damaging several windowpanes.
 One aircraft flew out to sea at 10:45 p.m. and the other joined four aircraft flying up the Thames estuary.
 A 12 kg bomb from the formation fell on Chatham at 11:10 p.m. and another fell harmlessly in mud at the Rochester gasworks.
 A 50 kg bomb fell near the RNAS barracks in the town and two hit the drill hall, being used for accommodation for several hundred men.
 The explosions killed 130 sailors and wounded another 88, the tower clock stopping at 11:12 p.m.
-Another 12 kg bomb fell next to the barracks causing minor damage and two 50 kg bombs fell onto open ground in the docks, then three more 12 kg bombs fell, one explodong on the roof of a school causing much damage.
-The second 12 kg bomb broke some window panes and the third fell near the Sally Port, wounding five people, one mortally. more bombs were dropped to little effect on Gillingham and several window panes in Luton.
+Another 12 kg bomb fell next to the barracks causing minor damage and two 50 kg bombs fell onto open ground in the docks, then three more 12 kg bombs fell, one exploding on the roof of a school causing much damage.
+The second 12 kg bomb broke some windowpanes and the third fell near the Sally Port, wounding five people, one mortally.
+More bombs were dropped to little effect on Gillingham and several window panes in Luton.
 A woman was killed and two wounded by a 50 kg bomb but all the other bombs dropped sufficed only to injure a boy and damage some property.
 South of Chatham two more 12 kg bombs were dropped to no effect.
 None of the local anti-aircraft guns engaged the bombers which were invisible in the dark.
 The bombing of the RNAS barracks caused the worst death toll of the war.